St. Anna’s Medical Mission

 “My blood pressure was so high that I could have had a stroke.
 I felt like if I went to the hospital they would have just given me pills and sent me on my way.” -2011

-SAMM was founded with the goal of being responsive to the evolving needs of New Orleanians and an important link to rebuilding access to quality healthcare for all people.
-Initially we sought to provide access to healthcare after the devastating blow of Hurricane Katrina in 2005, including the closure of the Charity Healthcare System used by the uninsured and under-insured.
+SAMM was founded with the goal of being responsive to the evolving needs of New Orleanians and an important link to rebuilding access to quality healthcare for all people after the devastating blow of Hurricane Katrina in 2005.
 Now, although there are more safety-net clinics available for this population of people, many are unfamiliar with them despite publicity.
 Also, due to legal concerns, thousands of immigrant workers do not visit traditional healthcare providers.

 “Thank you for not treating me as an outsider.” – 2012